 Designed to provide supportive relationships and experienced guidance for faculty around all aspects of academic life and help acclimate faculty as they adjust to a new environment or role.
 Our well-respected, experienced mentors provide important advice and support on issues that are central to your success, including teaching, networking, time management, research, grant writing, publishing, work/life balance, and navigating departmental cultures.
 This program is open to all faculty, including both non-tenure-track and tenure-track faculty, full-time and part-time.

 Faculty are welcome to apply to be a mentee or mentor.
-View the details below and apply for the one that best suits you.
+Please see below for details.

 Want a faculty mentor to mentor you?
 Want to get knowledge and experiences passed on from other faculty members?
 Form lasting relationships that help.
 Benefits for the Mentee: Having a guide/coach can make the journey easier and more enjoyable.
 Benefits for new faculty members include: Enhanced teaching and research skills; Receive constructive and critical feedback; Insights on navigating the institutional terrain; Networking with key senior faculty; Advice on balancing the demands of teaching, research, service.
 Sign up to be a mentor or mentee today and participate in our supportive programming throughout the year.